Common education choice myths debunked

 “I’m a 40-year veteran of a public school as a teacher and administrator.
 Not all settings fit all children.
 Parents need choice.
 We need choices for our boys and girls who have academic and social problems, and we need to meet those needs in order for our boys and girls to be successful.”

-Administrative, financial, and academic accountability are built into existing (Exceptional SC) and proposed (ESA) education choice programs in South Carolina.
-Academically, in both programs, participants must take a state assessment or a national test.
+Administrative, financial, and academic accountability are built into public charters, existing (Exceptional SC) and proposed (ESA) education choice programs.
+Academically, in both private choice programs, participants must take a state assessment or a national test.
 Most importantly, there is also the accountability to parents, who can remove their children at any time, if they are not satisfied with the education their child receives.

-Florida, who now has the oldest and most robust education choice programs in the country, has seen incredible increases in math and reading achievement.
+Florida, who has some of the oldest and most robust education choice programs in the country, has seen incredible increases in math and reading achievement.
 In 1998, Florida’s public education system was one of the worst in the country.
-Just recently, The Nation’s Report Card ranked them 5th in fourth-grade reading achievement.
-Between 1998 and 2018, nearly 150,000 low-income and disabled students received scholarships to attend a private school and an additional 280,00 students began attending a public charter school.
+Just recently, The Nation’s Report Card ranked them 5th in fourth grade reading achievement.
+Between 1998 and 2018, nearly 150,000 low-income and disabled students received scholarships to attend a private school and an additional 280,00 students began attending a public charter school

 Sources: EdChoice: Greg Forster, “A Win-Win Solution: The Empirical Evidence on Education choice” (EdChoice, 2016) | Orlando Sentinel: “Nation’s report card: ‘Something very good is happening in Florida’” | Foundation for Florida’s Future: “Florida 1998 v.
 2018″”

 For example, in Florida, years of standardized test results shows students on education choice scholarships are typically the lowest-performing students from the lowest-performing public schools.
 All of the annual test score analyses from Florida is available and backs up this claim.
 This is also a false accusation against public charter schools, which by law must be open to all.